Combined BS/MS in Dietetics

 Program Goal #2 - To prepare graduates to secure employment and/or post-graduate education

-Objective Measure 2.d: On the Employers of Post-Graduates Survey, 70% of employers of program graduates (alumni) who complete the survey will rate the preparedness of the graduate to work in an entry-level dietetic position as "good" to "excellent".
+Objective Measure 2.b: On the Employers of Post-Graduates Survey, at least 70% of employers of program graduates (alumni) who complete the survey will rate the preparedness of the graduate to work in an entry-level dietetic position as "good" to "excellent". *

 Data collected to determine achievement of program goals is available upon request to ACEND and to the public.
 However, at this time, the TCU CDP has neither accepted nor graduated a class of students and therefore has no data to report that shows compliance with the program goals and student learning objectives.